fxch-ltd/OpenOES/README.md

 - Command-level permissions
 - User-based authentication

-### Redis Replication
+### Valkey/Redis Replication

-The OpenOES architecture uses Redis replication with a special configuration:
+The OpenOES architecture uses Valkey/Redis replication with a special configuration:

-- WSP Redis instance as the master
+- WSP Valkey/Redis instance as the master
 - Stream-Writeable Replica at the Exchange
 - Special ACL configuration to allow limited writes to the replica and reading of CI values